Clock icon

 A swollen lower lip at the midline is likely a lip granuloma

 Diagnosing a lip granuloma involves a thorough dermatological examination.
-Since these granulomas can be associated with allergies, your veterinarian may also recommend allergy testing or dietary trials.
+Since these granulomas can be associated with allergies, your veterinarian may also recommend allergy testing or specialized hypoallergenic diet trials.

 Treatment typically includes corticosteroids or other immunosuppressive medications to reduce the immune system response and inflammation.
-If allergies are identified as a trigger, specific interventions to manage these allergies will be necessary.
-This may involve changes in diet, flea control measures, anti-allergy medication, or modifying the cat's environment.
+This may also involve changes in diet, flea control measures, anti-allergy medication, or modifying the cat's environment.

 3. Dental disease or periodontal disease